eddyerburgh/blog/_posts/2016-04-29-make-responsive-tic-tac-toe-board.md

 ## The Grid

 We're going to use an HTML table structure for our grid.
-It's more semantic and is better for accesability - <a href="https://www.paciellogroup.com/blog/2015/01/basic-screen-reader-commands-for-accessibility-testing/">screen readers treat tables differently from other elements</a>.
+It's more semantic and is better for accesability - <a rel="noopener" href="https://www.paciellogroup.com/blog/2015/01/basic-screen-reader-commands-for-accessibility-testing/">screen readers treat tables differently from other elements</a>.
 Most screen readers include shortcuts to navigate the tables with the arrow pad, and the size of the grid will be read out to tell the user the dimensions of the grid.

 Our HTML looks like this :